wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 You can call `split()` or spread it into an array.

-For example we can call split on our `text` variable and pass it an emptry string so that we split it on nothing like so 👇
+For example we can call split on our `text` variable and pass it an empty string so that we split it on nothing like so 👇

 ```js
 const everything = text.split('');